 How many management modules can I take?

 This depends on your programme of study.
 Students should seek advice from their parent departments on the maximum numbers of outside modules they are permitted to take as electives.
-MS&I will approve students on as many modules as they are permitted to take, subject to available places.
+UCL School of Management will approve students on as many modules as they are permitted to take, subject to available places.

 Do I need approval from my parent department to take a management module?